James Goss (producer): Books

 In 2007, he contributed to the Doctor Who short-story collection Short Trips: Snapshots.
 His first book, Almost Perfect, a tie-in to the Doctor Who spin-off series Torchwood, was released in October 2008 and was followed by two more Torchwood novels and Bad Blood, a novel based on the TV series Being Human.

 Goss's Dead Air, read by David Tennant, was voted 2010 Audiobook Of The Year.

 His Eleventh Doctor audiobook The Hounds of Artemis was given away free with a February 2011 issue of The Guardian.
 It is read by Matt Smith and Clare Corbett.
 His books Dead of Winter (Doctor Who) and First Born (Torchwood) were both nominated for the 2012 British Fantasy Society Awards.
 He has written numerous stories produced by Big Finish Productions in their Doctor Who related ranges.

 In 2013, BBC Books published Goss's short novel Summer Falls, purportedly written by Doctor Who character Amelia (Pond) Williams.
 In September 2014 his Twelfth Doctor novel Blood Cell was published.

 In addition to the three Torchwood novels and Doctor Who novels, James Goss is the co-author, with Steve Tribe, of The Dalek Handbook (2011), Doctor Who: A History of the Universe in 100 Objects (2012) and The Doctor: His Lives and Times (2013).
 In 2014 he contributed to The Shakespeare Notebooks.

 In 2015 his novel Haterz, about a man making the internet a better place one murder at a time, was published in the UK by Solaris Books and launched at the Forbidden Planet Megastore in London on 12 March 2015 with a book reading and signing by the author.

 In 2016 James Goss's novel, What She Does Next Will Astound You, which tied into Class, was published.

 Goss has written three novelisations based on Fourth Doctor stories by Douglas Adams.
 The first two, City of Death (2015) and The Pirate Planet (2017) were based on the serials of the same titles, which had not been adapted for the original Target Books series.
 (An abridged edition of City of Death was released in 2018 under the classic Target branding.)
 The third, Doctor Who and the Krikkitmen (2018) was based on an unproduced film script later reworked as Life, the Universe and Everything.
 An audiobook of The Pirate Planet has also been released, read by Jon Culshaw utilizing his well-known imitation of the Fourth Doctor.
 His adaptation of The Pirate Planet won a Scribe Award in 2018.

+Additionally, in 2023 Goss published The Giggle, a fourteenth Doctor novelisation (based on the third 60th anniversary special) as part of the Doctor Who Target Novels – New Era collection.
+The novel is purportedly narrated by the Doctor Who character The Toymaker.